 - Financial impact

-Operational excellence is a disciplined way of running our business and using consistent practices to operate in a way that is safe, reliable, cost-efficient and environmentally responsible, as well as to continually improve our performance.
+OEMS establishes the requirements to operate in a way that is safe, reliable, cost-efficient and aligned with our purpose to continually improve our performance.
+It further promotes:

-- prevent and mitigate environmental and social impacts
+- prevention and mitigation of environmental and social impacts

 Sustainability considerations in project development

-- environmental and social risks, as well as opportunities, are identified as part of the project definition
+- early categorization and screening of environmental and social impact risks, as well as opportunities

-- development options are evaluated against sustainability criteria through the concept selection process
+- differentiating development options based on alignment with strategic priorities, goals and established sustainability criteria through the concept selection process